Vintage Stencil Fonts - Guide

 The typographic characteristics of the typeface or the taste of the time did not play a major role in this.

 The first stencil cutting machine was invented in 1893 by Andrew Jackson Bradley (US Pat.
-494.546), the horizontal models, using a Slap Serif design with minor contrast.
-The later circular stencil machines (invented by A. J. Bradley 1890, George Remnsnider 1908 (US Pat.
+494.546), the horizontal model (Long Bradley), using a Slap Serif design with minor contrast.
+The later circular stencil machines (invented by A. J. Bradley 1894, George Remnsnider 1908 (US Pat.
 922.815) and Stephen D. Hartog 1909 (US Pat.
-964.251), which arranged all dies in a circle used both Slab Serif and Gothic (Sans Serif) type designs.
-However, later stencil type designs (the design of the punches and dies) were quickly changed to Gothic (sans serif) because the punches and dies were easier to make and the wear and tear on the parts could be reduced with simpler letter shapes.
-As the punches and dies evolved, the ends of the letters became more rounded compared to the early design.
+964.251)), which arranged all dies in a circle used a Roman slab serif and Gothic sans serif type designs.
+However, later stencil type designs (the design of the punches and dies) were quickly changed to Gothic design only because the punches and dies were easier to make and the wear and tear on the parts could be reduced with simpler letter shapes.
+As the punches and dies evolved, the ends of the letters became more rounded compared to the early designs.